 To achieve designation as a top performer, hospitals had to meet at least 95 percent compliance with certain measures.
 Each measure represents a practice that is used to improve outcomes in patients.
 This includes giving aspirin to a heart attack patient when they arrive at the hospital and giving antibiotics one hour before surgery.

-Washington Adventist Hospital and Shady Grove Adventist Hospital are among 16 in Maryland to earn this national distinction for 2012 performance.
+Washington Adventist Hospital and Adventist HealthCare Shady Grove Medical Center are among 16 in Maryland to earn this national distinction for 2012 performance.
 They are also two of nine hospitals in the state that demonstrated excellence in processes to improve care in the areas of heart attack, heart failure, pneumonia and surgery.

 Hackettstown Regional Medical Center is among 26 in New Jersey to be named a Top Performer for 2012.
 The hospital was recognized in the areas of heart attack, pneumonia and surgery.